EberlyODL/phys010sjv11/interlude_dealing_with_errors_systematic_vs_statistical.md

 The most dangerous source of error is the non-random one.
 These systematic (one way or the other) errors cannot be eliminated by taking many many measurements.
 They don't average out.
 If you don't know what they are, or what is causing them, it is very hard to eliminate them or even quantify their size.
 Here is an example:

 In the measurement of the pendulum above, I never specified how exactly I measured the length.
 From the tip of the chain to the top of the watch or to the middle of the watch?
-The standard formula for predicting the period from $g$ and the length of the pendulum is only correct if I measure the length to the center of mass of the watch(roughly in the middle), but if somebody had used the top (where the string attaches), they would have made a **_systematic error_**.
+The standard formula for predicting the period from <lrn-math>g</lrn-math> and the length of the pendulum is only correct if I measure the length to the center of mass of the watch(roughly in the middle), but if somebody had used the top (where the string attaches), they would have made a **_systematic error_**.
 All of their measurements would have been wrong (by a little bit).

 Thinking about sources of errors is something physicists, and scientists spend a great deal of time thinking about and understanding.
 It is very important for scientists to design experiments with these sources of errors in mind, and they do!